 Another nice thing about NCAA betting is that there are so many teams and games to choose from.
 With so many options, bookmakers simply cannot spend as much time figuring the odds and studying the stats to set optimal lines.
 That makes it easier for you to spot value picks.

-The NCAA has been the most consistent league of the bunch.
-The NCAA states on its website that it “opposes all forms of legal and illegal sports wagering, which has the potential to undermine the integrity of sports contests and jeopardizes the welfare of student-athletes and the intercollegiate athletics community.”
+The NCAA had been the most consistent league of the bunch up until the Supreme Court decision.
+The NCAA stated on its website for years that it “opposes all forms of legal and illegal sports wagering, which has the potential to undermine the integrity of sports contests and jeopardizes the welfare of student-athletes and the intercollegiate athletics community.”

 Tennis and Other Sports